RayanYousef/MVVM-Unity/README.md

 - **Extend the provided base classes** (`ViewModelBase` and `ViewBase<TViewModel>`) for a quick setup with built-in functionality.
 - **Or, implement the interfaces** (`IModel`, `IViewModel`, and `IView`) directly if you need more customization.

-> If you implement the interfaces, ensure correct implementation of the required interfaces to maintain seamless communication between the two components.
+> If you implement the interfaces, ensure correct implementation of the required interfaces to maintain seamless communication between the components.

 ### Example: Setting Up a Simple Model